 Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and NTDs.
 Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Vector control Work to accelerate the LLIN campaign Q1 2021 Almost 2 million LLINs were shipped to the country in Q3 2020 for distribution during Q4

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The delivery of LLINs for the mass campaign were delayed but the country was finally able to roll out the campaign in December.
-Sufficient stocks of ACTs, RDTs, LLINs, Insecticides, larvicides, entomological supplies, laboratory and microscopy reagents were secured until at least Q3 2021
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 LLINs which were delayed were finally delivered and the planned mass campaign was completed.
+The country continues to report that there are sufficient stocks of ACTs and RDTs.
+Orders for PBO nets and Actellic insecticides are underway under the new GF grant.
+Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2019, which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence Q4 2021 Eritrea has developed a new strategic plan which proposes intensifying interventions in the areas with the highest burden, and targeting interventions in settings with very low and focalized transmission whilst strengthening surveillance systems.
+These actions are expected to help drive the country towards malaria elimination

-New Key Recommended Action

-Objective Action Item Suggested completion timeframe Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2019, which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence Q4 2021